BloomBase183/BloomBase/ReadMe.md

 ## Admin page
 This page allows site admins (currently everyone on the project), to update observation tables from the API.
 This page is for testing and loading purposes until an asynchronous script to pull observations is set up.

+## Current issues
+There is currently not an asynchronous job set up to pull the observations from the api every day, so that is a task that needs to be performed manually by the admin users.

+There is currently not a paid mail service set up with the login, thus the login must be accessed from the command line.